What is SpamAssassin?

 - Click Email Account in the left column

 Then add a filtering rule:

-This rule will make Webmail examine any new messages to see if they have a SpamAssassin score of 7 or more (because those messages have seven or more asterisks in a "X-Spam-Level" header).
+This rule will make our mail servers examine any new messages to see if they have a SpamAssassin score of 7 or more (because those messages have seven or more asterisks in a "X-Spam-Level" header).
 If you want to make it more sensitive, you could use fewer asterisks in the rule (but that may lead to more "false positives").